The best Labor Day sales for 2020: Ring security, vacuums, Lenovo laptops and more

 When: Right now (through Sept.
 7)

 The Tribit QuietPlus 72 headphones are usually priced $70, but they're on sale for $45 during Labor Day when you apply the coupon on the product page and add promo code LBDQPLUS at checkout.
 These compact over-the-ear headphones charge via USB-C and deliver about 30 hours of runtime between charges.
-More importantly, these are nice canceling headphones that Tribit claims can cancel up to 32dB of ambient sound.
+More importantly, these are noise-canceling headphones that Tribit says can block up to 32dB of ambient sound.

 When: Right now